SovaNetwork/network-enclave/README.md

 ## Implementation Details
 - **Key Derivation**: The service uses a deterministic approach to derive Bitcoin keys from Ethereum addresses.
 The derivation path includes components of the Ethereum address split into 4-byte chunks to fit within BIP32's constraints.
-- **Address Type**: All derived addresses are P2WPKH (Pay-to-Witness-Public-Key-Hash, SegWit) addresses, which are more efficient and have lower transaction fees.
+- **Address Type**: All derived addresses are P2WPKH (Pay-to-Witness-Public-Key-Hash, SegWit) addresses.
+If other address types are needed, the code would need to be modified.
+- **Transaction Signing**: The API does not validate that the transaction inputs can actually be spent.
+It's the caller's responsibility to ensure the provided inputs are valid and can be spent by the derived key.
 - **Networks**: The service supports all Bitcoin networks (Regtest, Testnet, Signet, and Mainnet).
 The network affects the address format and network parameters.
 - **Security**:
   - The master seed must be provided as an environment variable (`BIP32_SEED`).
+In a production environment, ensure the BIP32_SEED is securely generated and stored, and that it's kept private.
   - Protected endpoints require an API key to be set via the `ENCLAVE_API_KEY` environment variable.
   - No direct access to private keys is exposed via the API.

-## Notes:
-- In a production environment, ensure the BIP32_SEED is securely generated and stored, and that it's kept private.
-- The API does not validate that the transaction inputs can actually be spent.
-It's the caller's responsibility to ensure the provided inputs are valid and can be spent by the derived key.
-- The service assumes all derived addresses are P2WPKH.
-If other address types are needed, the code would need to be modified